Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 If heart trouble caused your fainting, treatment may improve blood flow, stop syncope, and help prevent further heart problems.
-Your doctor can explain the benefits and risks of each treatment.
+Your healthcare provider can explain the benefits and risks of each treatment.

 These devices can help speed up or slow down your heartbeat.
-They are implanted under the skin in the chest during a hospital procedure.
-Once you have a pacemaker or an ICD, see your doctor as directed.
-He or she will want to check the device and your heart rhythm.
+They are implanted under the skin in the chest during a simple surgery.
+Once you have a pacemaker or an ICD, see your healthcare provider as directed.
+He or she will want to check the device and your heart rhythm: